cjolson1/Lagunitas-Quality-Assurance/README.md

 3. Verification that the expectations were met.

 ### Integration Tests
-Integration testing begins testing muliple units of code together.
+Integration testing begins testing multiple units of code together.
 It is the logical extension of unit testing.
 Integration testing allows for an intermediary step before system testing so that problems can be more quickly localized and addressed.
 This form of testing identifies problems that occur when units are combined.
 Most of the time when an errors occurs, it is due to the interfacing between the units.

 As a rule of thumb: